ublue-os/website/docs/making-your-own.md

 ## Modification

-1. Edit `recipe.yml` to add packages
+1. Edit `recipe.yml` to modify your image
-    - All packages under `rpms:` will be installed in the image using `rpm-ostree`
-    - All packages under `flatpaks:` will be installed on the first boot, or when running `just setup-flatpaks`.
-You can also install Flatpaks locally after installing your image, they just won't be automatically installed for every new user of your image.
+    - You can configure what packages to install, what to name the image, with more information inside the file
 1. Edit the `Containerfile` for more in-depth changes such as adding configuration files
     - For example, if you have a folder called `etc` inside your repository, you can add it to the image by adding `COPY etc /etc` to the `Containerfile`.
 Then you can add any system configuration files inside `etc`, and they will be shipped with your image.
     - Files cannot be added under `/var`